Madaraka day 2019 Celebrations in Narok County

 Difference between Jamhuri Day and Madaraka Day

-Madaraka day is the day we took over government and the late Mzee Jomo Kenyatta became Prime Minister of Kenya.
+Madaraka day is the day we took over the government and the late Mzee Jomo Kenyatta became Prime Minister of Kenya.
 On the other had Jamhuri Day is the day Kenya became a Republic and the position of President was established.
-The late Mzee Jomo Kenyatta become first head of state as Queen Elizabeth gave back Kenya to Kenyan people.
+The late Mzee Jomo Kenyatta became the first head of state as Queen Elizabeth gave back Kenya to Kenyan people.

 Still mixed up?
 Let me explain.
 In Madaraka Day, June 1st, a position of Prime Minister was created and given to Jomo Kenyatta.
 This means the real powers were still with the colonial Governor Sir.
 Malcolm MacDonald on behalf of the Queen of England.